anuta7794/Database_Engineer_Capstone_Project/README.md

 	Customer details.
 	and Staff information.

 In the first task, I built a relational database system for Little Lemon Restaurant by designing a well-structured entity model or Diagram that conforms to the three fundamental normal forms.
-I designed the Diagram using MySQL workbench, a unified visual tool used for database modeling and management.
+I designed the Diagram using MySQL Workbench, a unified visual tool used for database modeling and management.
 Forward Engineering was applied to create a database from this relational model.

 ![image](https://github.com/anuta7794/Database_Engineer_Capstone_Project/assets/153844737/4c538579-395b-4c6e-ba21-5d0360465128)